 Rob Gell is a geographer and specifically a coastal geomorphologist, specialising in the environmental processes that continually shape our coastlines.
 As such, he has an expert understanding of the Victorian coastline and its formation.
 Rob completed his Science Degree at Melbourne University in the early seventies.
 In his professional life today Rob works as an environmental and communications consultant.

-Rob is a Director of World Wind Pty Ltd and director of his own companies Breakthrough Productions Pty Ltd and Gellignite Pty Ltd. He is also a director of a new mobile media and communications company bhive Group Pty Ltd and co-founder of ICES (International College of Environmental Sustainability).
+Rob is director of his own companies, and he is also a director of a new mobile media and communications company.

 He is Patron of the Geography Teachers Association of Victoria, Life Education Victoria, Sustainability Street, and a supporter of Cool Melbourne.
 He is a Life Ambassador for Australia Day for the State of Victoria and was Environmental Ambassador to the Melbourne 2006 Commonwealth Games.

 In 1979 Rob Gell’s Four Day Forecast revolutionised the way television weather information was presented.
 For thirty-one years he brought innovation, information, credibility, and authority to television news introducing satellite image sequences, integrated pressure analyses and explanation and accountability rather than simply a presentation of Weather Bureau forecasts by a personality.
 He presented on Eyewitness News from 1979, then National Nine News for sixteen years from 1988 and then with the Seven Network until 2009.